 Your objective for the feedback should be plain.
 Don’t exchange feedback with the wrong motives.
 Also, don’t be vague about the questions you ask; ‘do you have feedback for me?’, ‘do you want feedback?’ is not specific.

 Let the receiver know if it’s concerning a concluded project or on overall performance at work, or something different.
 When exchanging feedback, be specific to notify what area needs improvement or is okay to work with.

 Exchange feedback about a performance or a project in real-time.
 It will help improve and correct the mistakes of the project.
 Asking in real-time will also help to avoid difficulties and may speed up the progress of the project.

 Check your intentions

 Share feedback with the right intentions.
-Feedback should bring about a positive result, improve performance, and foster relationship.
+Feedback should bring about a positive result, improve performance, and foster relationships.
 The giver or receiver should put in mind how the feedback will make the other party feel and should be all about helping the person get better.